Bioconductor/BBS/Doc/Prepare-Ubuntu-22.04-HOWTO.md

 examples of this are `pandoc` and `libcurl4-openssl-dev`.
-Newer versions of `pandoc` break building vignettes. `libcurl4-gnutls-dev` has a bad symlink that can break `zellkonverter` so we want to keep `libcurl4-openssl-dev`, which has the correct sysmlink.
+Newer versions of `pandoc` break building vignettes. `libcurl4-gnutls-dev` has a bad symlink that can break `zellkonverter` so we want to keep `libcurl4-openssl-dev`, which has the correct symlink.
 We use `apt-mark hold` to keep apt packages at a particular version.

     ~$ sudo apt-mark hold libcurl4-openssl-dev